andyjessop/crux/README.md

 # Crux

-**NB: `crux` is not yet ready for prime-time.
-I'm in the process of building out various modules that `crux` will use, and will then pull them all together in a coherent framework.
-Stay tuned!**

 `crux` is a system for building web apps that are designed to be small, fast, and decoupled.
 It helps you to ensure the code you write is long-lived, low in technical debt, and low in churn.

 `crux` is a framework that brings Redux front-and-centre of your app.
 Rather than "you might not need Redux", `crux` posits that "you might not need React".
 It allows you to use any view library (even multiple frameworks), and simplifies the rendering of a view such that you will probably opt for a library that is much simpler and less capable (read "smaller and less complex") than React.
 For example, something like `lit` is a perfect fit.